 imm from = Point[x: 1., y: 1.] imm to = Point[x: 4., y: 5.] imm dist = from.distance(to) // == 5.0.
 Pythagoras would be proud

 A method definition looks (and behaves) like a function definition: It has a name, named parameter(s), return value type(s), and a statement body.
-Let's examine how method definitions differ from functions.
+What distinguishes a type's methods from its associated functions is that the first parameter is named 'self'.

 As with fields, the names given to methods will not conflict with another type's method or field names, nor with the names of variables or functions outside the type.
 However, a type cannot have a method and field with the same name.